DivanteLtd/microservices-book/README.md

 ## ![image alt text](gfx/image_0.png)

+*Notice:* You can download PDF version of this book from it's official landing page: http://go.divante.co/microservices-architecture-ecommerce/

 ## Foreword

 Name a technology conference or meetup and I’ll tell you about the repetitive speech referencing Micro-services.
 This modern engineering technique has grown from good old SOA (Service Oriented Architecture) with features like REST (vs. old SOAP) support, NoSQL databases and Event driven/reactive approach sprinkled in.